gbgplc/loqate-verify-helmcharts/README.md

 - Kubernetes 1.19+
 - Helm v3.7.0

-### Data Storage
+### Reference Data Storage

-The data is accessed using a Persistent Volume (PV).
+The reference data is accessed using a Persistent Volume (PV).
 It is downloaded using the `installmanager` chart and accessed by the `spatial-api` chart.
 The provided yaml files mount a local volume and will need updating/replacing with the details of your PV.
 The `values.yaml` files for both charts have `storage` properties for configuring the PV.

 Currently, to store all the data you will need at least 250Gi of storage and downloading it will take 20-30 minutes.